 - Statistics Tutor, University of WA, 2000-03, 2015-20

 - Statistics Tutor, Curtin University, 2018-current

-- Consultancy and Data Analysis using Excel or R-Studio statistical packages, summarised with a written Word report
+- Data Analysis using Excel or R-Studio statistical packages, summarised with a written Word report

 - Group Seminars, including senior management at the City of Melville (Local Government Area) and Perth leadership consultants Integral Development

-- Tutorials for those studying data analysis at a Business Masters level or students undertaking first-year university statistics (I also teach introductory calculus)
+- Tutorials for those studying data analysis at a Business Masters level or first-year university statistics (I also teach introductory calculus)

 While I enjoy the theoretical and formulaic side of statistics, I accept most people think of the discipline as “sadistics” (just as many regards mathematics as “masochistics”).
-My extensive teaching experience at five Australian tertiary institutions has assisted me in pitching statistics at the appropriate level for different groups, whether in seminar, written report or teaching mode.
+My extensive teaching experience at five Australian tertiary institutions has assisted me in pitching statistics at the appropriate level for different audiences, whether it be individual students, university classes, organisational seminars or written reports.